 3. Use the KISS method

 While you might want to transform your life ASAP, it’s not a good idea.
 You don’t want to start with a lengthy or complicated morning routine.
-A simple manageable one that you slowly and deliberately add new activities to over time, will increase the likelihood that you’ll stick to it.
-This is what’s called the KISS (Keep It Simple, Sister!) method.
-The KISS method is one of the best ways to hone a skill or a new habit and is by far one of my most often recommended habit-formation tips.
+A simple manageable one that you slowly and deliberately add new activities to (over time), will increase the likelihood that you’ll stick to it.
+Yes, you’ll have better luck if Keep It Simple, Sister!; use the KISS method.

 4. Make it beneficial to you